 How can you help?

 Gifts of any amount to the Botanical Society of Britain and Ireland may be remitted direct to our Hon.
 Membership Secretary.
-We would request that donors consider completing a Gift Aid declaration (available from the Membership Secretary) if they are making the gift out of income subject to UK tax, as this enables BSBI to claim a tax repayment.
+We would request that donors consider completing a Gift Aid declaration (available from the Membership Secretary Gwynn Ellis) if they are making the gift out of income subject to UK tax, as this enables BSBI to claim a tax repayment.
+Contact our Finance Manager Julie Etherington if you'd like to find out more.